EFFTRAN/EFFTRAN.github.io/README.md

 ### Efficiency transfer and true coincidence summing corrections for environmental gamma-ray spectrometry

 ---
 **EFFTRAN** is coded in Fortran 77 and runs on the Windows platform through an MS Excel interface written in Visual Basic for Applications (VBA).
-It is available free of charge.
+It is available free of charge and comes complete with the source code.

 The user is expected to be familiar with the efficiency transfer method in gamma-ray spectrometry and the application of true coincidence summing corrections.